Past Events 2024

 Friday June 14, 2024 – Paddle Napanee River South

-Join Linda for a relaxing paddle on Napanee River going downstream for approximately 6 to 8 km and returning.
+Join us for a relaxing paddle on Napanee River going downstream for approximately 6 to 8 km and returning.
 The total paddle will be 12-16 km.
 This trip is suitable for all levels of paddlers.
 There is an option to join Linda for lunch at the Waterfront Restaurant upon return.

 Saturday June 15, 2024 – Gould Lake Paddle

-Join Louise and Kelly on a paddle of Gould Lake, with lovely Canadian Shield views and Conservation land along some of the shoreline.
+Join us on a paddle of Gould Lake, with lovely Canadian Shield views and Conservation land along some of the shoreline.
 The water is clean and there is a sandy beach at the canoe/kayak launch area.
 Wildlife sightings are likely.
 We will paddle for approximately 14 km, pausing for swims and a picnic lunch.
 This gem is not far from Kingston and makes for a lovely day outing.

 Wednesday, June 19, 2024 – Kayak Skills 1 – Clinic with Kevin Hogan